jotac431/FEUP-SDLE/README.md

 Concurrent shopping list Application

 Server:
-- To establish connection with the server, type in a command line "python3 server.py".
+- To establish connection with the servers, type in each command line "python3 server1.py", "python3 server2.py" and "python3 server3.py".

 User Interface:
 - In command line type "python3 client.py", it open an user interface to create or enter a shopping list with a shopping list ID.